Anastasia "Annie" Hiotis - St. Petersburg

 Anastasia "Annie" Hiotis - St. Petersburg, Co-Chair

-Anastasia “Annie” Hiotis is the Chief Operating Officer of the law firm of Carlton Fields, a position she has held since 2001.
-Annie oversees the operations of the more than 300 lawyer firm, which has five offices in Florida, and offices in Atlanta, Washington DC, New York, Hartford, and Los Angeles.
-Annie has been openly gay at the law firm since 2008, and is an advocate for the firm’s longstanding diversity initiatives, which are recognized at a national level.
-Specifically, Carlton Fields consistently ranks as a top law in the country firm for Diversity by Vault, and the firm has received the distinction of “Best Place to Work for LGBT Equality” for eight consecutive years by the Human Rights Campaign Foundation’s Corporate Equality Index.
+Anastasia “Annie” Hiotis retired on March 1, 2020, after nearly 30 years with the law firm of Carlton Fields, having served as its Chief Operating Officer, where she oversaw the operations of the more than 325 lawyer firm and its five offices in Florida, Atlanta, Washington DC, New York, Hartford, and Los Angeles.
+Annie continues to serve Carlton Fields as a consultant.
+She has been openly gay at the law firm since 2008 and is an advocate for the firm’s longstanding diversity initiatives, which are recognized at a national level.
+Specifically, Carlton Fields consistently ranks as a top law firm in the country for Diversity by Vault, and the firm has received the distinction of “Best Place to Work for LGBT Equality” for eight consecutive years by the Human Rights Campaign Foundation’s Corporate Equality Index.
 Additionally, the firm’s efforts to promote LGBT equality in the workplace are evidenced by its offering of domestic partner benefits to attorneys and staff since 1999; establishing the firm’s LGBT Alliance; and representing LGBT individuals and families pro bono in significant same-sex marriage and adoption cases for all LGBT Floridians — including working with Equality Florida and the National Center for Lesbian Rights pro bono in Pareto v.
 Ruvin, which allowed same-sex couples in Miami-Dade County to receive marriage licenses.